-Complaints about SEN provision in our school should be made to the Head Teacher in the first instance.
-They will then be referred to the school's complaints policy.
+Complaints about SEN provision in our academies should be made to the Head of School in the first instance.
+They will then be referred to the Trust's complaints policy.

-The parents of learners with disabilities have the right to make disability discrimination claims to the first tier SEND tribunal if they believe that our school has discriminated against their children.
+The parents of learners with disabilities have the right to make disability discrimination claims to the first tier SEND tribunal if they believe that our academy has discriminated against their children.
 They can make a claim about alleged discrimination regarding: